MicrosoftDocs/VBA-Docs/api/Word.AutoCorrect.Entries.md

 ## Remarks

 This list corresponds to the list of AutoCorrect entries on the  **AutoCorrect** tab in the **AutoCorrect** dialog box.
 Read-only.
-For information about returning a single member of a collection, see[Returning an Object from a Collection](../word/Concepts/Miscellaneous/returning-an-object-from-a-collection-word.md).
+For information about returning a single member of a collection, see [Returning an Object from a Collection](../word/Concepts/Miscellaneous/returning-an-object-from-a-collection-word.md).

 ## Example